-For instance, Kyle was working as a tutor, but he decided to gamble on moving to Oxford to help the effective altruism research community there.
+For instance, Kyle had just graduated and was wondering about becoming a career counsellor or earning to give in the corporate world.
+Instead he decided to gamble on moving to Oxford to help the effective altruism research community there.
 He eventually became Nick Bostrom’sassistant — a researcher he thinks is doing world-changing work.
 His thinking was that if he could save Bostrom 10% of his time on top of what he’d save with his next-best assistant, then he would enable him to perform 10% more research, contributing to the world-changing work.

 Later Kyle moved into operations management, helping research organisations in the San Francisco Bay Area run more efficiently and grow faster.
 This also illustrates how helping to build organisations can be a route to leverage, since a well-run organisation can enable tens or hundreds of people to work together.

 We list open positions in high-impact organisations on our job board, which need all kinds of skills, including marketing, research, data science, engineering, operations, personal assistants, management, and so on.